Elvira: Mistress of the Dark (film): Filming

 The film was shot over a span of eight weeks, between January and March 1988.
 The first scenes were shot at a bowling alley in Montrose, California, and Peterson worried about beginning the production with her character's big monologue, but much bigger stresses were soon to follow.

 One of the most problematic issues was Peterson's costar, Binnie, a temperamental poodle that did not seem to like anyone except his trainer.
 Peterson would not allow them to use a permanent dye on the dog's fur, so instead a vegetable dye mixture that had to be touched up and reapplied daily was used.
 The dog had trouble following instructions, resulting in missed cues and costly retakes.
 The dog also bit Kurt Fuller's ankle too hard, leaving permanent scars on the actor, and certain scenes had to dubbed over to mask the trainer's commands.

 Music

 The original musical score was composed by James B. Campbell.
 Although there were several well-known songs in the film, licensing the original recordings was cost-prohibitive, so they were covered by stock singers.
-The goofy ditty "Chicken Fried Steak", which is faintly heard at the gas station, was an original composition written and performed by the founder of The Groundlings.
+The goofy ditty "Chicken Fried Steak", which is faintly heard at the gas station, was an original composition written and performed by Gary Austin, the founder of The Groundlings.

 There was no soundtrack album and the majority of songs have never been issued, but "Here I Am" and two different versions of Lori Chako's "Once Bitten, Twice Shy" eventually surfaced on the digital compilation Elvira's Gravest Hits.